Idaho Learn to Hunt

 Each year, the Idaho Chapter of Backcountry Hunters and Anglers holds a Learn to Hunt program.
 This program is designed for new and inexperienced hunters to learn skills and information about hunting that go beyond the hunter’s safety program.
 Skills like hunting ethics, where to hunt, game identification, rifle selection and ballistic information, gear to use, shooting instruction, and a hands-on butchering demonstration.

 The program consists of five classroom/range sessions and students who complete the program will be assisted by a hunting advisor to help them with their hunting experience.
-Classes will be held over the summer and into the early fall.
-Details for 2025 enrollment are TBA.
+Classes will be held over the summer and into the early fall and 2025 program applications are now open.

 The idea of this program is to help those interested in hunting who did not grow up in a hunting culture overcome the initial hurdles to become good ethical hunters and conservationists who understand the value of the resource and putting food on the table.